 He started his legal career as an academic at the Indian Society of International Law, an organisation he led three decades later as Secretary-General.
 He was instrumental in securing electronic distribution and archiving of the flagship journal of the Society, the Indian Journal of International Law, ensuring a wider audience, especially amongst young lawyers.
 Many younger lawyers have gained valuable exposure to international law through a research assistantship with Ambassador Singh at sessions of the International Law Commission and at the Indian Society of International Law.

 He is a Professor at Maharishi Law School, Maharishi University, Noida, Delhi NCR.
-Recently Mayank Shekhar, CEO, Legal Bites and Lakshay Anand, Media Manager got an opportunity to interact with the legend.
-Here’s the excerpt for the same.
+Recently Mayank Shekhar, Founder, Legal Bites got an opportunity to interact with the legend.

-Mr. Singh: Well in India, I see that there is not much study of international law.
+Ambassador Narinder Singh: Well in India, I see that there are not many studies of international law.
 Many universities are trying to offer specializations in a particular area of the study of law.
 Some are offering human rights, some are offering humanitarian law, criminal law but the public international law as such has less emphasis.